 Software Design and Development (HDipAppSc)—Industry Stream

-This programme is aimed at candidates with little or no IT experience.
+This free and award-winning programme is aimed at candidates with little or no IT experience.
 It provides an academic foundation and broad technical training in software design and development.
 The skills developed in this programme include the core software development tools and techniques as well as a solid grounding in a specific ICT (information and communications technology) domain.
 The HDipAppSc programe structure is based on a first semester of immersion in computing knowledge, supported by extensive laboratories, followed by a second semester of specialisation and industry placement.
 Key features of the approach are that it provides a:

 - Solid foundation in key computing knowledge at the level expected by industry;